pacifics/PassDao/README.md

 #### PASS DAO Smart Contract.
-Used for the management and display of the upgrades of the DAPP from the beginning of the application.
+Used for the management and display of the upgrades from the beginning of the application.
 No public function.

 #### PASS DAO Project Smart Contracts.
 Used for the management and display of the PASS DAO projects.
 One project smart contract for each project.
 No public function.